LincaMarius/ISAP-1_Instruction_Set/README.md

 The instruction set of the ISAP-1 computer has 31 instructions:
 - 15 instructions with parameter
 - 16 instructions without parameter

+If we drop one more statement with a parameter, we can add another 16 statements without a parameter, and we will have a total of 46 statements:
+- 14 instructions with parameter
+- 32 instructions without parameter

 ## The original instruction set of the SAP-1 computer is: